 Monarto Safari Park Lions 360 Experience

 This is the one I am most excited about, although I have not had a chance to do it myself yet.
-Last year a new cage was built in the lion enclosure.
+Recently a new cage was built in the lion enclosure.
 The cage is not for the lions though, it is for visitors.
 People walk through a tunnel into the lion enclosure and emerge into a mesh cage, which is all that is between you and the lions.
 If they so wish they can come over and climb all over it.
 There is also an old vehicle backed into the cage which again visitors can climb into.
 Sit in the drivers seat and watch out the front window as the lions walk all over the windscreen to investigate what the movement is inside.
 I don’t think you could get any more up close to these amazing creatures unless you took the cage away!

 Monarto Safari Park Giraffe Safari

 With this experience visitors can get up close to the giraffes and learn all about them.
 There is a huge herd at Monarto, the largest in Australia, with only a few of them in the enclosure the bus drives through at any one time.
-There is almost always a baby or two to see, and I know that since my last visit in April at least two more babies have arrived.
+There is almost always a baby or two to see, and I know that since my last visit at least two more babies have arrived.
 During the giraffe safari visitors also get to hand feed some of the giraffes.